This topic pretty much sums up the point of what I write about here, and I take a specific approach, so I thought that was worth highlighting.

 Certainly with the pace of life these days, it might be difficult to stick entirely to this list, so if you need to buy pre-packaged food, at the very least, avoid products that have sugar added and by all means, stay away from gluten!!

 Overall the transition to being fat adapted can take anywhere from a few days to a few months depending on the individual.
 The initial induction phase can be tough!!
-As you drop the amount of carbs you’re eating and increase the level of healthy fats, you might find yourself in a total brain fog for the first few days, but it wont’ take long for that to pass.
+As you drop carbs and increase your intake of healthy fats, you might find yourself in a total brain fog for the first few days, but it won’t take long for that to pass.
 When it does, you’ll start to feel clearer headed, happier and the weight will start coming off.

 A few things to keep in mind